-I love travelling, especially in France.
-And since I discovered house sitting and started my business House Sit Match I find that I travel wherever the assignments take me.
+I love travelling, especially in France and especially housesitting.
 It’s a real adventure led by happenstance.
-I apply for house sits through the website, homeowners see that I am ID and Police checked and I am thrilled when selected to look after their property.
+I apply for house sits and I am thrilled when selected to look after their property.
 The arrangement is that I don’t charge them for my time as a sitter.
 In exchange I secure free accommodation and enjoy their neighbourhood.

 A trip to Provence landed in my lap a while ago.
 Though a regular visitor for years now I can honestly say that living as a local meant that I found ways of seeing things that I overlooked as a tourist.
 You really do see more when you are in one place long enough and you have the privilege of a host who will give you the nod about the best views and local know-how.